vectordotdev/vector/website/docs/setup/installation/package-managers/dpkg.md

 That's it!
 Proceed to [configure](#configuring) Vector for your use case.

-### Previous Versions

-Historical Vector versions can be found in the [releases][urls.vector_releases].
-Once you've found the version you'd like to install you can re-follow the [install](#install) steps with the URL to the Vector `.deb` file.

 ## Configuring

-The Vector configuration file is placed in:
+The Vector configuration file is located at:

 ```text
 etc/vector/vector.toml